Apache Tutorials for Beginners

 cPanel compiles its own version of software.

-If you have to recompile your web server i.e. apache on normal Linux platform, you have to manually select/search the module that is required. cPanel provides Easyapache functionality that is a script based web server compilation method.
+If you have to recompile your web server (Apache) on a normal Linux platform, you have to manually select or search for the modules that are required. cPanel provides EasyApache functionality, which is a script-based web server compilation method.

 The Solution using Cpanel or Similar Software

-It not only provides you web services but also Mail, DNS, FTP and many more services that is required for your web application.
+It not only provides you with web services but also Mail, DNS, FTP, and many more services that are required for your web application.

-A task that needs expertise on core Linux/Unix based hosting like installing SSLs, recompiling Apache with different PHP modules, updating Web Security, configuring effective IPTABLE rules, Adding ftp users, creating mail accounts for each domain, scanning your document root with antivirus and creating databases are easy to complete with cPanel.
+Tasks that need expertise in core Linux or Unix based hosting, like installing SSLs, recompiling Apache with different PHP modules, updating web security, configuring effective IPTABLE rules, adding FTP users, creating mail accounts for each domain, scanning your document root with antivirus, and creating databases, are easy to complete with cPanel.

-It provides a lot of scripts that fixes, install and troubleshoot common administrative tasks.
+It provides a lot of scripts that fix, install, and troubleshoot common administrative tasks.

-It provides a backup and restore functionality eliminating the need to manually copy files to backup storage.
-If you are backing up your domain, cPanel will create a tar file that will contain document root folder, email accounts and mails, ftp accounts, databases, DNS records and other applications.
+It provides backup and restore functionality, eliminating the need to manually copy files to backup storage.
+If you are backing up your domain, cPanel will create a tar file that will contain the document root folder, email accounts and mails, FTP accounts, databases, DNS records, and other applications.

-It also provides a robust documentation, andhas a very big community of users where you could discuss and get solution of your issues.
+It also provides robust documentation and has a very big community of users where you can discuss and get solutions for your issues.

-So, one can say that cPanel is a best application for managing your web server with required features.
-It provides you, easy to use interface for managing your domain and a mechanism to avoid complexity of managing core Web Server.
+So, one can say that cPanel is a strong application for managing your web server with the required features.
+It provides an easy-to-use interface for managing your domain and a mechanism to avoid the complexity of managing a core Web Server.